taggedzi/nonwordgen/CONTRIBUTING.md

-# 🧩 Contributing to **nonword-gen**
+# 🧩 Contributing to **nonwordgen**

-Thank you for considering contributing to **nonword-gen**!
+Thank you for considering contributing to **nonwordgen**!
-This project thrives on modularity, clarity, and a little bit of silliness — so contributions are welcome whether you're fixing a bug, improving docs, or adding a brand-new language plugin.
+This project thrives on modularity, clarity, and a little bit of silliness - so contributions are welcome whether you're fixing a bug, improving docs, or adding a brand-new language plugin.

 ---